- The Effects of High Nitrates in the Animal Diet

 - Limit animals to 3 or 4 hours of access to high-nitrate hay per day so that intake is limited to approximately 50 percent of normal.
 Supplement the lower hay intake by feeding a grain or by-product feed (6 to 10 pounds per day depending on lactation status and forage quality) BEFORE allowing the animals to access the high-nitrate hay.

-Stressful growing conditions often result in high concentrations of nitrates in plant tissue.
+Stressful growing conditions of 1C53 ten result in high concentrations of nitrates in plant tissue.
 When feeding animal forages containing toxic levels of nitrates, poor productivity or death may occur.
 This publication summarizes the effect that high nitrates have on the animal, presents the conditions to expect in toxic concentrations of nitrates, and outlines strategies that could prevent or reduce the risk of nitrate toxicity.

 Nitrate (NO3-) is reduced to nitrite (NO22-) by microbes in the digestive tract of cattle, sheep, goats, horses, and other animals.
 In most cases, the microbes further convert the nitrite to ammonia and ultimately to amino acids and proteins.
 However, ingestion of high concentrations of nitrates builds up nitrite levels and the nitrite is absorbed into the animal’s bloodstream.
 Once in the bloodstream, nitrites bind with hemoglobin (creating methemoglobin) and prevent the normal transfer of oxygen.
 Depending upon the amounts consumed, symptoms of nitrate poisoning may be hardly noticeable.
 Low nitrate intake levels often cause lower milk production, abortion, breeding problems, or symptoms that mimic a nutritional deficiency (Vitamin A and E, rickets, phosphorus, or calcium imbalance).